Call My Bluff

 Call My Bluff is a British panel game show based on the short-lived US version of the same name.
 It was originally hosted by Robin Ray and later, most notably, by Robert Robinson.
 Its most prominent panellist was Frank Muir.
+The theme music for the show was "Ciccolino" by Norrie Paramor.

 Format

 The game comprised two teams of three (a captain and two guests) who would compete to earn points by identifying the correct definitions of obscure words.
 The teams took turns to give three definitions, one true and two bluffs, while the other team attempted to determine which was correct.
 If the correct choice was made the team earned one point, if not, the bluffing team earned one point.
 Both teams took turns bluffing and determining definitions.

-Examples of words used in the show, taken from a 1972 book published in connection with the it, include "queach", "strongle", "ablewhacket", "hickboo", "jargoon", "zurf", "morepork", and "jirble".
-"Queach", for instance, was defined as "a malicious caricature", "a cross between a quince and a peach" and "a mini-jungle of mixed vegetation".
-The first and second of those were bluffs.
+Examples of words used in the show, taken from a 1972 book published in connection with it, include queach, strongle, ablewhacket, hickboo, jargoon, zurf, morepork, and jirble.
+The word queach was defined by the contestants as "a malicious caricature", "a cross between a quince and a peach" and "a mini-jungle of mixed vegetation" (with the last definition being the true one).

-The theme music for the show was Ciccolino by Norrie Paramor.

 Broadcast history

 Call My Bluff originally aired on BBC2 from 17 October 1965 to 22 December 1988.
-The original host was Robin Ray.

 Robert Morley and Frank Muir captained the teams.
-Morley was later succeeded by Patrick Campbell, and Arthur Marshall took over upon Campbell's death.
+Morley was later succeeded by Patrick Campbell, and Arthur Marshall took over in 1981 following Campbell's death.
 Various celebrities also stood in as team captains, including Kenneth Horne, Kenneth Williams and Alan Melville.
 The original series finished after Marshall's death, although a general change in the tone and atmosphere of broadcasting at the time may also have affected its temporary demise.
-The final host for this run was Robert Robinson.
+For the majority of this run (from 1967 onwards) the host was Robert Robinson.

 The show was resurrected in 1996 after an eight-year rest (apart from one special edition on 16 April 1994 for BBC Two's thirtieth birthday, which still featured Robert Robinson, but this time with Joanna Lumley as a team captain opposite Frank Muir), now as a daytime series on BBC1.
 It began airing on 13 May 1996 with Alan Coren and Sandi Toksvig as the team captains and Bob Holness replacing Robinson as chairman.

 In 2003, Toksvig was replaced by the journalist Rod Liddle, and newsreader Fiona Bruce took the chair.
-The series finished again on 18 June 2004.
+The series finished again on 17 July 2005.

-Call My Bluff returned for a special during the BBC's 24 Hour Panel People in aid for Comic Relief 2011, with Alex Horne, Roisin Conaty, Russell Tovey, Tim Key, Sarah Cawood and David Walliams participating.
+Call My Bluff returned for a special during the BBC's 24 Hour Panel People in aid of Comic Relief 2011, with Alex Horne, Roisin Conaty, Russell Tovey, Tim Key, Sarah Cawood and David Walliams participating.
 The host was Angus Deayton.